Faculty

 [Working Papers]

-1. Wayne Guay, Chongho Kim, and Oscar Timmermans.
+2. Wayne Guay, Chongho Kim, and Oscar Timmermans.
 Internal Information Quality and Performance Metric Selection.
-Under review at the Journal of Accounting and Economics.
+Under second round review at the Journal of Accounting and Economics.

 3. Shuqing Huang, Chongho Kim, and Shuming Zhang.
-Strategic SEC Investigations.
+The Non-monotonic Response of SEC Investigations to Ex-ante Litigation Risk.
+Under review at The Accounting Review

 5. Chongho Kim, Tanya Paul, and Frank Zhou.
 Why are Voluntary Disclosure Decisions Persistent?
 Evidence from a Bayesian Hierarchical Estimation.